 The project required for the Master of Arts degree with a concentration in studio arts and the Master of Fine Arts degree is an original body of work of creative art accompanied by a written report.
 All theses and written reports accepted in satisfaction of a requirement for the master's degree are cataloged and maintained in the library.
-Color digital images of thesis exhibitions must be provided by the candidate and are retained in the School of Art, Design, and Art History.
-One copy of art history theses must be given to the School of Art, Design, and Art History.
+Color digital images of thesis exhibitions must be provided by the candidate and are retained in the School of Art and Design.
+One copy of art history theses must be given to the School of Art and Design.

-For specific Admissions info regarding the graduate offerings in SDSU's School of Art, Design, and Art History, please refer to the links on the left-hand side for Master of Arts (Studio Arts), and Master of Fine Arts.
+For specific Admissions info regarding the graduate offerings in SDSU's School of Art and Design, please refer to the links on the left-hand side for Master of Arts (Studio Arts), and Master of Fine Arts.